C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

 I can also send data back to the network, including:
 * Perform a Fire Test
 * Perform a CO Test
-* Silence an alarm (takes a moment to propergate through the network, just like pressing the actual silence button on a physical alarm)
+* Silence an alarm (takes a moment to propagate through the network, just like pressing the actual silence button on a physical alarm)

 And I can perform some basic configuration, like check and enable network pairing mode.
 The bridge also produces a heart-beat, so we can be confident that it is communicating with HA.